Pueblo grads bring Human Resource services to their communities

 Here are their stories:

-Tanya Devon Torres always determined and grew through life experiences
+Tanya Devon Torres was always determined and grew through life experiences

-Tanya Devon, currently lives and works in Cochiti Pueblo, where she works with individuals and families as Director of Family Services.
+Tanya Devon, lives in Cochiti Pueblo, where she works with individuals and families as Director of Family Services.

-Tanya Devon was drawn to the Human Services program because she wants to help others.
-Throughout her own life she persisted through serious traumas and eventually recognized the need to seek help.
-In her current job, she helps tribal members navigate through social services and mental health support systems.
+Tanya Devon was drawn to the Human Services Program because she wants to help others.
+Throughout her life she persisted through serious traumas and eventually recognized the need to seek help.
+Now, she helps tribal members navigate through social services and mental health support systems.

 After losing her mother from a car accident at age 7, Tanya Devon felt lost amidst a custody battle and being shuttled between family in Pennsylvania and Arizona.
 When she was 17, she attempted college at Arizona State University but felt isolated in the big environment.
 At age 23, she enrolled at Phoenix College while her son was an infant.
 She attended classes for two years but then had to leave, citing a lack of support and overwhelming personal challenges.